avishayil/react-native-user-avatar/CONTRIBUTING.md

 ## Reporting issues

-You can report issues on our [bug tracker](https://github.com/callstack/react-native-user-avatar/issues).
+You can report issues on the [bug tracker](https://github.com/avishayil/react-native-user-avatar/issues).
 Please follow the issue template when opening an issue.

 ## License